 - If driving, pull off the road to avoid being blinded or startled by lightning strikes, and stay in your vehicle with the windows and doors closed.

-Individuals struck by lightning often lose consciousness, and knowing how to react to a lightning strike can help save lives.
-After a person has been struck, no electrical charge will remain in their bodies and they can be safely handled without spreading the shock to others.
-The intense electrical shock can stop a person's heart, and proper CPR may be critical until emergency help arrives.
-Contact emergency services immediately, and offer what first aid treatment (CPR, burn relief, etc.) is available.
+Individuals struck by lightning often lose consciousness and knowing how to react to a lightning strike can help save lives.
+After a person has been struck, no electrical charge will remain in their bodies, and they can be safely touched without spreading the shock to others.
+The intense electrical shock can stop a person's heart, and proper CPR may be critical until emergency help arrives:

 Other Protection Tips

-The best way to practice storm safety is to avoid being outdoors or in other unsafe locations when storms are imminent.
+The Centers for Disease Control and Prevention explains the best way to practice storm safety is to avoid being outdoors or in other unsafe locations when storms are imminent.
 Because most thunderstorms occur in the summer (July is the peak month), it can be difficult to avoid outdoor activities, but these tips can help:

 - Know where the nearest buildings are for shelter if a storm arrives.